Coronation of Mary I of England: Costume

 Details of fabrics bought or supplied for the coronation are known from records of the royal wardrobe and Mary's warrants or orders.
 There is also a list of fabrics and items with the order of ceremony prepared by the wardrobe.
+Mary ordered velvet from Arthur Stourton, keeper of the wardrobe at Westminster.
+The Queen's silkwoman, Marie Wilkinson, was paid £200 in September 1553 by order of the Privy Council.
 Chronicle accounts and diplomatic dispatches also describe some textiles and costume.
 The costume historian Janet Arnold published some of the wardrobe documents.

 The ambassador Noailles wrote in August that Mary had put aside a "superstition" of the court of Edward VI and now her women wore brightly coloured clothes and jewellery, with wide sleeves in the French fashion.
-In 1554, a Venetian diplomat, Giacomo Soranzo, reported that Mary wore on state occasions a gown and bodice, with wide hanging sleeves in the French fashion.
+In 1554, a Venetian diplomat, Giacomo Soranzo, reported that Mary, on state occasions, wore a gown and bodice, with wide hanging sleeves in the French fashion.
+The wardrobe accounts record that her tailor, Edward Jones, made French-style gowns and kirtles and round farthingales for her in 1553.

 A Genoese merchant wrote that Lady Jane Grey had worn green and white in July 1553, Tudor colours asserting her right to rule.
 The variety of sources, and changes of costume made during the ceremony, has led to some confusion over the use of fabrics and colour, and consequent symbolism.
 Crimson was a traditional colour for the coronation of English monarchs.
 At the height of the ceremony, Mary changed into purple, a colour referenced by the writer John Seton.

 Two squires of honour at the Entry and coronation wore mantles of crimson velvet, worn baldric-wise off the shoulder, and hats of crimson tissue.
 They represented the Duchy of Gascony and Guyenne.
 Described in narratives as gentlemen wearing ducal robes, their presence represented Mary's claim to these territories.
 At the coronation of Edward VI these roles had been performed by two Gentleman Ushers, John Norris and William Rainsford.
 Their hats and costume, as described at the coronation of Anne Boleyn, were deliberately old-fashioned in style.

 According to a chronicle, Mary wore a gown of blue velvet lined with powdered ermine on her way to the Abbey.
 She owned a blue velvet gown at this time.
 Other accounts say that she wore her Parliament robes of crimson velvet.
 A manuscript listing her clothes for the day gives other details, and says that she wore her "common usual apparel" to go to her coronation at Westminster on the second day beneath her Parliament robes.
 Her collar was decorated with passamayne lace of Venice gold.
 Passamayne was a kind of braid or woven lace, used as edging on garments or on the borders of skirts.

-Circlet

-On her head, Mary wore the gold circlet studded with precious stones and pearls which she had worn on the previous day during her Royal Entry into the city of London.
-The image of Mary holding her heavy circlet and jewelled veil or "caul" with difficulty during the Entry, as found in the chronicles, may have originated with her enemies.
-This circlet was newly made for Mary.